tkdeng/htmlc/readme.md

 With elixir, we can leverage its ability to call individual functions in `iex` mode.
 Elixir can quickly build templates on the fly, with our html stored in binary strings.

+> Notice: This Project Is Still In Beta.

 ## Installation

 ```shell